georgexyz19/georgexyz.com/content/posts/flask-extension-system.md

 ```

 The drawback of this extension is that it has not been updated for sometime.
-The Bootstrap 4 has been released for some time, but the extension
+The Bootstrap 4 has been released a while, but the extension
 still includes the version 3.
 There is a fork Flask-BS4 with Bootstrap 4,
-but it is not as popular as Flask-Bootstrap yet.
+but it is not as popular as Flask-Bootstrap.

-After you pip install the Flask-Bootstrap in a virtual environment, the
+After you pip install Flask-Bootstrap in a virtual environment, the
-files are installed in the directory.
+files are installed in this directory.

 <pre>
 .../venv/lib/python3.8/site-packages/flask_bootstrap